 1- The beginning: a young talent enters Formula One

-Sebastian Vettel debuted in Formula One at 2007 United States Grand Prix for Sauber, replacing Polish driver Robert Kubica, who had suffered a serious accident on the previous round, in Canada.
+Sebastian Vettel debuted in Formula One at the 2007 United States Grand Prix for Sauber, replacing Polish driver Robert Kubica, who had suffered a severe accident on the previous round in Canada.
 Vettel finished eighth, the last place of the scoring zone at the time, scoring one point.
 In the same year, he was hired by Toro Rosso to continue the season from Hungarian Grand Prix.
 His second and last scoring was a fourth-place at the Chinese Grand Prix.
 He finished the championship at 14th place, with six points.

 As of 2008, Vettel’s star started to shine more.
-Scoring in nine races, the German had a triumphant victory at Italian Grand Prix, being the first time a Toro Rosso driver won a race.
+Scoring in nine races, the German had a triumphant victory at the Italian Grand Prix, being the first time a Toro Rosso driver won a race.
 At this same round, he broke two records: “youngest Grand Prix pole position winner” and “youngest driver to score a double” (pole position and race win).
 He finished 2008 in eighth place, with 35 points.

 Sebastian Vettel’s first victory, at the 2008 Italian Grand Prix.
 (Photo: MAXF1.net)